 Applicants generally need to send us large files which is often not suitable via email.
 Please contact us at licences@esc.vic.gov.au to discuss alternative options to provide an application to the commission.

 2.3.
-Application fee and annual licence fees
+Energy retail application licence fee and Annual licence fees